Administration • (559) 324-2060

-The election results show that Council Member’s Drew Bessinger, Jose Flores, and Bob Whalen were reelected to a three and one half year term through November 2022.
+The election results show that Council Members Lynne Ashbeck and Vong Mouanoutoua were re-elected to a three and one-half year term through November 2024.
 For final results please visit the Fresno County Clerk/Registrar of Voters website.

 Clovis Municipal Election March 2, 2021

 In September the Clovis City Council will call for the city’s general municipal election to be held on March 2, 2021, to fill two (2) council seats for a term through November 2024.

 The period for filing nomination papers for the office of City Council is November 9 to December 4, 2020.
 Clovis voters, at large, elect a 5-member council to serve as the city’s legislative and governing body.
 The members serve four (4) year terms and they elect one member to serve as mayor and one to serve as mayor pro tem for two years.
 A general municipal election is held every two years, alternating, between two and three positions each cycle.
 The two seats available for the March 2021 election are currently held by Council Members Lynne Ashbeck and Vong Mouanoutoua.
 The remainder of the Council consists of Council Members Drew Bessinger, Jose Flores, and Bob Whalen, whose terms expire in November 2022.

 As the elected legislative body of the City of Clovis, the City Council has overall responsibility for the scope, direction, and financing of city services.
 The Council is also responsible for establishing land use policies through the general plan and zoning regulations.
 Under the council-manager form of government, adopted by municipal code, the City Council provides policy direction to the city manager who is responsible for administering city operations.
 In setting policy, the Council works closely with citizen advisory commissions and committees, considers staff information and recommendations, and receives comments from the general public.